Beef Newsletter - May 2023

-It is difficult to predict next winter’s concentrate prices but all the signs at this stage are pointing to a rise across the board.
-Beef farmers who have growing or finishing cattle will need to offset the rising meal price per tonne by improving the quality of silage they make this year, allowing them to feed less meal per head while still achieving target growth rates.
+It is difficult to predict next winter’s concentrate prices.
+Beef farmers who have been growing or finishing cattle will need to offset the rising meal price per tonne (t) by improving the quality of silage they make this year, which will allow them to feed less meal per head, while still achieving target growth rates.

-- Health & Safety - May is a high-risk month
+- Health & Safety - Safety this breeding season

 May is a very active farming month, particularly with machinery work, including spraying, silage harvesting, and fertiliser and slurry spreading.
 May is also one of the main breeding months on many farms.
 Health and Safety Authority (HSA) figures show that bulls were involved in over 16% of livestock-related deaths on Irish farms in the last 10 years.
 It is important that facilities for cattle handling are present, appropriate, well designed and maintained, and that tasks with animals are properly planned and organised.